jeeb/avisynth/distrib/docs/english/source/avisynthdoc/corefilters/convertaudio.rst

     Source clip to convert; all sample types supported.

 .. note::
-    The sample types supported by the AviSynth audio filters are listed `here`_, in the **Sample type** column.
+    The sample types supported by the AviSynth audio filters are listed :ref:`here <Audio processing filters>`, in the **Sample type** column.
     If a filter doesn't support the type of sample it is given, it will throw an error.
 Use **ConvertAudio** to convert the audio clip to the supported format.

 Changelog